Joshua Geltzer: Early life and education

 Geltzer is the son of Elise A. Geltzer and Robert L. Geltzer from New York.
-His mother has served as the counsel to the New York State Continuing Legal Education Board, part of the New York State court system.
+His mother has served as counsel to the New York State Continuing Legal Education Board, part of the New York State court system.
 His father has worked as a bankruptcy lawyer in private practice in New York and served on the American Bar Association’s board of governors from 1988 to 1991.

 Geltzer attended Hunter College High School in New York City and then Princeton University.
 As a freshman at Princeton, he was influenced by the events of September 11, 2001.
 The tragedy pushed him towards public policy and Princeton's Woodrow Wilson School.
 He graduated summa cum laude and his senior thesis won the Myron Herrick Prize.

 After Princeton, Geltzer pursued a Ph.D. in war studies at King's College London as a Marshall Scholar, where he wrote his dissertation on Al-Qaeda and U.S. counter-terrorism policy.
 Subsequently, Geltzer received his J.D. from Yale Law School, where he served as editor-in-chief of the Yale Law Journal.

-After Yale Law School, Geltzer served as a law clerk to Justice Stephen Breyer of the U.S. Supreme Court and, before that, as a law clerk to Chief Judge Alex Kozinski of the Ninth Circuit Court of Appeals.
+After Yale Law School, Geltzer served first as a law clerk to Chief Judge Alex Kozinski of the Ninth Circuit Court of Appeals and then as a law clerk to Justice Stephen Breyer of the U.S. Supreme Court.